OVDP Attorney Fees (2018) – How To Find an Experienced Attorney

 The Attorney Used to Work for the IRS…

 This experience helps up to best represent our clients.
-Unfortunately, without this type of experience, many newer attorneys or attorneys without any litigation experience are lost (along with you) when the IRS decides to push back.
+Without experience litigating on behalf of their own clients in court, many newer attorneys or attorneys without any litigation experience are lost (along with you) when the IRS decides to push back.

 Once you submit to the Streamlined Program, you can not thereafter submit to OVDP.